1. Don’t try to tackle your biggest debts first

 By limiting your expenses and buying necessities on the cheap, Ramsey said, “you can clean up any debt you might have, build up your emergency fund and start saving for the things you want and need down the road like a better car and a down payment on a house.”

 Ramsey says America doesn’t have a debt crisis; it has a parenting crisis.
 Financial literacy starts at home, and parents are setting their kids up for failure by giving them an “allowance.”

 “I just don’t like the word.
 Allowance kind of sounds like, ‘You’re not good enough, so I have to do something for you.’
 It kind of sounds like welfare.
 Instead, we called it ‘commission.’
 You got paid for doing chores.
 Work?
 Get paid.
 Don’t work?
 Don’t get paid,” he told CNN in 2014.

-Of course, Ramsey said, all the work he made his kids do was age-appropriate.
-“You’re four years old, we’re not going to send you off to the salt mines,” he joked.
+Make no mistake, Ramsey said, all the work he made his kids do was age-appropriate.
+“You’re 4 years old, we’re not going to send you off to the salt mines,” he joked.